Movement photography techniques involve capturing motion in photography and portraying motion in photos.

 So in a photo of somebody walking, running, jumping etc we recognize that they’re moving, even if they’re frozen still in the shot (on account of photos don’t move).
 The motion is implied by their body language.

-Photographing purely with natural light, if your shutter speed is high enough for the movement, it will be frozen.
-The faster the movement the faster you need your shutter speed to be to freeze it.
+To capture movement without blur when photographing with natural light, make sure your shutter speed is fast enough for the movement.
+The faster the movement, the faster your shutter speed needs to be to freeze it.

-To keep flash duration short, regardless of what flash you use, adjust your ISO.
-A higher ISO means that the flash won’t have to work so hard to light a scene so the flash duration will be shorter.
+To keep flash duration short, particularly with a less powerful flash, adjust your ISO.
+A higher ISO means that the flash won’t have to work so hard to light a scene, so the flash duration will be shorter.

-Camera settings to blur moving fairground ride: shutter speed 1/80, aperture F9
+Camera settings I used to blur the moving fairground ride: shutter speed 1/80, aperture F9

 Instead of freezing movement, capturing motion blur is another way to depict motion in photos.